 I rejoiced in the generosity of God that could have granted the Virgin Mary freedom from our first parents’ fall.
 But could Mary’s seemingly effortless holiness, as depicted in popular piety, really make her the model disciple (Lk 8:21) or help her be a mother to God’s fallen, struggling children?
 Could God not have rendered the Holy Child immaculate in the Blessed Virgin’s womb and given her the grace she needed minute by minute: to mother Him and to battle the impulses of a fallen heart?
 It was when I began to contemplate the meaning of Mary’s Immaculate Heart that light began to dawn, and with St. Augustine, my belief in the Church grew into understanding of her dogma: “Therefore do not seek to understand in order to believe, but believe that thou mayest understand.”
-Mary’s Immaculate Conception gave her the freedom and strength to truly guard the door of her heart (1 Pet 5:8) against the whisperings of Satan who stalks all the decisions of our lives with these haunting words: “did God truly say?”
-(Gn 3:1).
+Mary’s Immaculate Conception gave her the freedom and strength to truly guard the door of her heart against the whisperings of Satan who stalks all the decisions of our lives (1 Pet 5:8) with these haunting words: “Did God truly say …?”
+(Gen 3:1).
 Her holiness was not effortless.
-She clung to God’s grace, so that she was truly full of grace; we see in her question “how can this be …” (Lk 1:34) the habits of a strong and practiced holy heart.
-Her lifelong experience of cooperating with grace prepared her to say “Let it be with me according to your word” (Lk 1:38) and to become a spiritual mother to us all (Jn 19:27, Rev 12:17).
+She clung to God’s grace, so that she was truly full of grace; we see in her question, “How can this be …?”
+(Lk 1:34), the habits of a strong and practiced holy heart.
+Her lifelong experience of cooperating with grace prepared her to say, “Let it be to me according to your word” (Lk 1:38) and to become a spiritual mother to us all (Jn 19:27, Rev 12:17).
 The beauty and power of her self-giving became like the burning bush: a radiant, unconsumed witness to God’s longing to see holiness brought to birth once for all in Jesus and in the ongoing incarnation of His Body, the Church.

-By the Feast of the Annunciation, March 25, 2012 (Tolkien had chosen that date for the destruction of the ring), both my husband and I had become convinced that the Catholic Church is who she says she is.
+By 2012, on the Feast of the Annunciation, March 25 (the day Tolkien had chosen for the destruction of the Ring), both my husband and I had become convinced that the Catholic Church is who she says she is.
 We were incredibly thankful that, through all the reading and heartache of discovering the inherent tension between the founding tenets of Anglicanism and biblical ecclesiology, we were given the grace to walk together on this new journey.
-We were received into the Catholic Church on July 18th, 2012 through the North American Ordinariate, the community sharing the liturgy shaped by Anglican tradition that has been constructed at Pope Benedict’s invitation.
+We were received into the Catholic Church on July 18, 2012, through the Anglican ordinariate in North America (Ordinariate of the Chair of St. Peter), the community sharing the liturgy shaped by Anglican tradition that has been constructed at Pope Benedict’s invitation.

 The heartbreaking work of sharing our conversion with our friends and family is only recently behind us.
-In Blessed John Henry Newman’s autobiography, he described the years of conversion as “the ‘infandum dolorem’ [Latin: unutterable grief] of years, in which the stars of this lower heaven were one by one going out” (Apologia Pro Vita Sua).
+In John Henry Newman’s autobiography, Apologia pro Vita Sua, he described the years of conversion as “the ‘infandum dolorem’ [Latin: “unutterable grief”] of years, in which the stars of this lower heaven were one by one going out.”
 I am certain that there were prayers of many in the communion of saints, some of whom I will never know, who lightened that journey and sped our steps.
 The metaphor of stars again brings Tolkien’s Sam Gamgee to mind, as he labored through doubt and exhaustion on his quest: